chenxizhang/openai-powershell/README.md

         Required?                    false
         Position?
 4
         Default value                You are a chatbot, please answer the user's question according to the user's language.
         Accept pipeline input?       false
         Accept wildcard characters?  false

+    -prompt <String>
+        If you want to get result immediately, you can use this parameter to define the prompt.
+It will not start the chat conversation.

+        Required?                    false
+        Position?
+5
+        Default value
+        Accept pipeline input?       false
+        Accept wildcard characters?  false